emilyzip/NewgroundsBugCollab/README.md

  `git clone --recurse-submodules https://github.com/emilyzip/NewgroundsBugCollab`
  After you clone you'll have to restart the editor 3 or 4 times without saving for all the assets to import correctly, i think its a godot issue?

- I'm still new to this whole github thing so please do contact me if there are any insane issues here

  You will have to import these two fonts yourself, they are typically stored in 'root/PrivateData/'
  [PKMN RBYGSC](https://www.dafont.com/pkmn-rbygsc.font)
  [Pokemon Classic](https://www.dafont.com/pokemon-classic.font)